mervesariisik/mervesariisik.github.io/index.md

 layout: home
 ---

+Welcome to my website!

-Economics Ph.D. candidate at the University of Michigan.
-(On the Job Market)
+I am a Ph.D. candidate in Economics at the University of Michigan.

+I am currently on the job market (2021-2022).

+My fields are:

-*Fields:* Experimental & Behavioral Economics, Applied Microeconomics
+- Experimental & Behavioral Economics
+- Applied Microeconomics